jewels86/Topaz/README.md

 # Azotic Topaz
-## Features
+## Todos
-- Tons of widgets to choose from
-- Multiple themes
-- Shared Workspaces
-- Custom Widgets
+- Switch latest profile to default or something